oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

   <div class="itemsContainer">
     <div class="item-text">
       Curious how Chainlink works?
+With Chainlink, any type of existing data can be brought on chain, and the conditions on which that data is delivered can be customized!
 Read below!
-With Chainlink, any type of data the exists can be brought on chain, and the conditions on which that data is delivered can be customized!
     </div>
   </div>
 </ContentWrapp>